n64decomp/perfect_dark/docs/piracychecks.md

 **What It Checks:** Checksums `botPickupProp` to make sure it hasn't been modified.

 **Payload:** Disables the ability for the player and other characters to go up or down slopes.
-This is done by nopping the `jr ra` instruction in `cdFindGroundY`, which causes it to flow into the following function, which unconditionally returns false and only exists for this purpose.
+This is done by nopping the `jr ra` instruction in `cdFindGroundInfoAtCyl`, which causes it to flow into the following function, which unconditionally returns false and only exists for this purpose.

 ---